nakamo326/42-header-oneshot/README.md

 - **macOS** : <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>D</kbd>
 - **Linux** / **Windows** : <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>D</kbd>

-> Current target file type is .c, .h, .cpp and .hpp.
+> Currently, this extension targets the following file types: .c, .h, .cpp, and .hpp.

 ## Configurations

-Default values for **username** and **email** are imported from environment variables.
+By default, the **username** and **email** values are imported from environment variables.

-To override therse value, this extension contributes the following settings:
+To override these values, this extension offers the following settings:

 - `42-header-oneshot.user`
 - `42-header-oneshot.mail`